ikechiU/Algo/src/main/java/org/example/_3_is_perfect_square/README.md

 # ALGORITHMS

-Check is a number is a perfect square.
+Check is a number a perfect square.